part1zano/autotest/README.md

 Login & Logout

 ### test-profile-links.py
 Clicks all of the links in a company's profile.
-Updated once dev is updated
+Updated once dev is updated.
+Checks links by partial\_link\_text

+### test-profile-links-id.py
+Same as test-profile-links, but finds links by id.

 ### test-recommend.py
 Recommends a company, checks whether info updated, unrecommends, checks again